 Find the words to prove you have Martin Luther King, Jr.’s communication skills.
 Use them to convince the recruiter that you can write an e-mail instead of holding a meeting.

-- Could you describe a situation when you used your negotiation skills?
+- Could you describe a situation in which you used your negotiation skills?
 What was the outcome?

-- Tell me about a situation in which you were in the middle of a presentation and got distracted.
+- Tell me about a situation where you were in the middle of a presentation and got distracted.
 How did you navigate the situation?

 - Think of a time when you had trouble communicating with your colleague.
 What was the reason?
 How did you overcome it?

-- Describe a time when you explained something complex to someone who had no clue about the topic.
+- Describe a time when you explained something complex to someone unfamiliar with the topic.
 How did you do it?

 - Give me an example of a situation when you had to use your writing skills to get your idea across.
 What was the result?

-You choose the tallest to play center, but the quickest for the point guard.
+You choose the tallest to play center but the quickest for the point guard.
 You know how to organize a team and assess skills to reach a common goal.
-Show in your responses that you’re the next John Wooden.
+Show in your responses that you are the next John Wooden.